marian-scientific/projects/03002 - Low-power Electromagnetic Visual Indicator/PROGRESS_TRACKER.md

 ### March 9, 2025

-* successfully implemented Concept B by deflecting a DIY compass needle using the GPIO-powered electromagnets
+* successfully implemented Concept A by deflecting a DIY compass needle using the GPIO-powered electromagnets

+### March 13, 2025

+* began compiling final report